DigitalExpart/PAKtIQ/TEST_BACKEND.md

 ### Test 4: Data Persistence 💾

 **Steps:**
-1. Note what pakts you have
+1. Note what Resolves you have
 2. **Close your browser tab**
 3. Stop the dev server (Ctrl+C)
 4. Restart: `npm run dev`